What is seasonal affective disorder (SAD)?

 Beat the end-of-year blues

-Making a healthy choice is easier when your head’s in a happy space, but remaining upbeat in the face of colder, darker days can be a challenge.
+Making a healthy choice is easier when your head’s in a happy space, but remaining upbeat in the face of colder, darker days - not to mention a global pandemic and associated lockdown restrictions - can be a challenge.

 Conkers, crumbles and autumn colours are some of the wonderful upsides of this time of year, with snow and Christmas markets to follow.
 But watching summer slip away isn't always a cause for celebration.

-In fact, the cold weather and darker days can do more than give you a case of the ‘winter blues’ – it can cause something called seasonal affective disorder.
-Find out whether you’re at risk and what you can do about it.
+As we watch the nights draw in and the weather get gloomier, the colder and darker days can do more than give you a case of the ‘winter blues’ – it can cause something called seasonal affective disorder.
+Find out whether you’re at risk, and what you can do about it.

 What is seasonal affective disorder?